KannadukiAoi/AnguularTestCognito/README.md

 # AnguularTestCognito
-Two dependency nedded in this sourcecode. aws-sdk amazon-cognito-identity-js
+Two dependency needed in this sourcecode. aws-sdk amazon-cognito-identity-js